-Kellogg isn't giving up on sugary cereal
+Why Kellogg isn't giving up on sugary cereal

 Still, big brands like Kellogg (K) can't afford to ditch decadent foods all together.

-"We're seeing consumers either go for health and wellness, or many throw caution the wind and go purely for taste," says Goldman Sachs Analyst Ken Goldman.
+"We're seeing consumers either go for health and wellness, or many throw caution the wind and go purely for taste," says JPMorgan Analyst Ken Goldman.

 Retailers are typically better off committing to one type of consumer, but it makes sense for legacy brands like Kellogg to appeal to as many people as possible, explains Goldman.